Jennifer's Body

-Working with Cody again following their collaborative efforts on the film Juno, Jason Reitman stated he and his producers "want to make unusual films".
+Working with Cody again following their collaborative efforts on Juno (2007), Jason Reitman stated he and his producers "want to make unusual films".
 Cody said she wanted the film to speak to female empowerment and explore the complex relationships between best friends.
+As a tie-in to the film, Boom!
+Studios produced a Jennifer's Body graphic novel, released in August 2009.

-Jennifer's Body had a lackluster performance at the box office, grossing $31.6 million against a budget of $16 million and received mixed reviews from critics, with its dialogue, emotional resonance and performances being praised, while the narrative and uneven tone were targets for criticism.
-The film has since garnered a cult following and in the wake of the #MeToo Movement, is now considered a feminist cult classic.
+Jennifer's Body premiered at the Toronto International Film Festival on September 10, 2009, and was theatrically released in the United States and Canada on September 18, 2009.
+The film was a commercial failure, grossing $31.6 million against its $16 million production budget, and received mixed reviews from critics, with its dialogue, emotional resonance, and performances of the cast being praised, while the narrative and tone were criticized.